 Leadership is a stronghold and can be a key differentiator when it comes to producing motivated and engaged employees.
 Engaged employees produce higher quality work…

 When considering making any type of organizational changes, gathering data is certainly the first pertinent step.
 However, have you ever wondered how to effectively analyze and action the gained results?
-Sarah Deane, Founder of effectUX, does precisely that.
+Sarah Deane, Founder of effectUX, does precisely that with resilient leadership.

 After identifying a trend within the feedback gathering process – namely, that organizations cared about and spent considerable resources obtaining data but hit a wall when attempting to make sense of it – Deane now spends her time using technology and data to help people, teams, and organizations meet their goals.